Stakecraft/Koii-mission-control/docs/metric-cal.md

 - **Extra Information**

-   Solana Slot Leader: Leader of the current slot, result got from the method `getSlotLeader`.
+   Koii Slot Leader: Leader of the current slot, result got from the method `getSlotLeader`.

    Current Active Validators: Calculated from the method `getVoteAccounts`, which returns array of current and delinquent validators.
 From that considered current active validators as sum of the active validators, i.e validators who are voting.